Yuliia-M-QA/profile-description/README.md

 - Problem-solving skill

 ## Projects
-- mPOS: This mobile point of sales terminal should be used in different stores.
+- mPOS: This mobile point of sales terminal can and should be used in different stores.
 - STASH (https://play.google.com/store/apps/details?id=com.stashrnapp): The project is dedicated to the delivery service in Sweden.
 - TosMap: The project is designed for people with disabilities.
 It allows them to find a suitable place to visit.
 It was created by Ukrainian developers and placed in the Play Market.